 Get It All in Writing

 This, above everything else, is the most important factor in planning for the holidays post-divorce.
 Custody arrangements, even in relatively amicable divorces, need to be spelled out in as much detail as possible in a divorce settlement so there is no confusion for either party.
 This goes especially for the holidays, which can be particularly contentious and filled with emotion because extended family is also involved.
 A good Divorce Attorney will make sure these arrangements are laid out in black and white: will you and your spouse trade holidays every year?
 Will you stick to a set schedule?
 Are there extenuating circumstances that might affect your plans or travel?
-Will there be allowances for updating the holiday schedule in the case of one or both spouses re-marrying?
+Will there be allowances for updating the holiday schedule if one or both spouses are re-marrying?
 How do all these circumstances affect the normal custody schedule?

 These are the kinds of things you’ll need to consider when settling on a fair and equitable arrangement, always keeping in mind that you may not always be on good terms with your ex, so you’ll need to have what is laid out on paper as a guide for you both.